-Average days to convert temporary workers to full time permanent 90 Days employment.
-Employer-paid healthcare premiums ☐ Yes ⊠ No while on temporary status.
-LI TES ZINO Trainees will receive employer-paid health benefits immediately upon hire.
+Average days to convert temporary workers to full time permanent employment.
+90 Days Employer-paid healthcare premiums while on temporary status. ☐ Yes ⊠ No Trainees will receive employer-paid health benefits immediately upon hire.

-Project Oversight:
+• Project Oversight:

 With the oversight of the CEO, the Operations Manager will oversee the project.
 The CEO will be responsible for quality control and ensuring adherence to the terms of the contract while and Operations Manager will be responsible for project administration.
 One-Cycle is ready to begin its training program upon approval from ETP.